 Finding love online when you have mental illness

-Finding love can be hard enough as it is, but when you have a mental illness, the challenges can seem insurmountable.
+Finding love can be hard enough as it is, but finding love online when you have mental illness, the challenges can seem insurmountable.

 Whether you're dealing with anxiety, depression, or any other condition, the idea of dating can be daunting.